We would like to thank you for choosing Corfe & Purbeck Holidays to book your holiday.

 Bed Linen / Towels

-In order to reduce cross contamination, we ask that at the end of your stay, you strip the duvet cover, pillowcases and sheets from your bed and place them in the white bags provided.
+At the end of your stay please strip the duvet cover, pillowcases and sheets from your bed and place them in the laundry bags provided.
 We also ask you to place your towels & t-towels in a separate bag.
 The housekeeper will strip pillow protectors and mattress protectors / duvets and they will be washed, steamed, or disinfected and rotated.

-We ask you to load the dishwasher prior to your departure and put it on a full cycle, with as many of the plates, dishes, bowls, glasses, mugs, cutlery & utensils that you last used, as will fit safely.
+We ask you to load the dishwasher prior to your departure and put it on a full cycle, with your dirty plates, dishes, bowls, glasses, mugs, cutlery & utensils.
 The housekeeper will unload the dishwasher, as one of the last cleaning tasks which is carried out.

 Rubbish & Recycling